 MB ChB graduates must work for one year under probation to gain general registration.

-The Dunedin School of Medicine also offers numerous postgraduate courses that enable doctors to specialise in areas as diverse as cardiology, general practice, oncology, paediatrics, pathology, psychological medicine, and public health.
+The Dunedin Medical Campus also offers numerous postgraduate courses that enable doctors to specialise in areas as diverse as cardiology, general practice, oncology, paediatrics, pathology, psychological medicine, and public health.

 The Bachelor of Medical Science with Honours (BMedSc(Hons)) degree is available to students who have satisfactorily completed three or more years of study towards a Bachelor of Medicine and Bachelor of Surgery (MB ChB) degree.
 Most students enrol for the BMedSc(Hons) degree after their third year, but a few do so after their fifth year, prior to their trainee internship.